bombasticSlacks/Aspirant/Game/Performer.md

 You receive a +1 to all skill tests in situations where your life isn’t in danger, and you are not rushed.
 However, you receive a -1 to all skill tests while in combat.

 #### Tumbling
 As skilled work, you can do acrobatic routines / dance.
-Make a variable difficulty acrobatics skill test, you receive 2 silver per step of success.
+Make a [Variable Difficulty](Skills#Variable%20Difficulty) [Acrobatics](Acrobatics) skill test, you receive 2 silver per step of success.

 #### Tinge Of Truth
 After successfully lying to a person about something, you may spend influence to make it true or at least partially true.
 The GM should attempt to make this the case or give you a reasonable cost.

 #### White Lie
-You don’t need to roll performance to lie about small, insignificant things.
+You don’t need to roll [Perform](Perform) to lie about small, insignificant things.

 #### Writer Of History
 When an ally would be assigned a nickname, or a legend would be written, you can influence how it is recorded.